hanwenzhang123/fullstack-note/mock/README.md

 `JSON.stringify()` to convert a JavaScript object into a JSON string
 - `const jsonData = JSON.stringify(obj);`

-#### GET, POST, PUT, DELETE
-- GET requests data from a specified resource
-- POST sends data to a server to create a resource - "create new"
-- PUT means "insert, replace if already exists"
-- DELETE deletes the specified resource.

 #### Fetch API
 ```js
 fetch('http://example.com/movies.json')